AFLplusplus/AFLplusplus/README.md

  - mmopt (afl++ experimental)
  - seek (afl++ experimental)

-In parallel mode (-M/-S, several instances with the shared queue), we suggest to run the main node using the explore or fast schedule (-p explore) and the secondary nodes with a combination of cut-off-exponential (-p coe), exponential (-p fast), explore (-p explore) and mmopt (-p mmopt) schedules.
+In parallel mode (-M/-S, several instances with the shared queue), we suggest to run the main node using the default explore schedule (`-p explore`) and the secondary nodes with different schedules.
 If a schedule does not perform well for a target, restart the secondary nodes with a different schedule.

-In single mode, using -p fast is usually slightly more beneficial than the default explore mode.
-(We don't want to change the default behavior of afl, so "fast" has not been made the default mode).

 More details can be found in the paper published at the 23rd ACM Conference on Computer and Communications Security [CCS'16](https://www.sigsac.org/ccs/CCS2016/accepted-papers/)